realamirhe/Svet-yad/README.md

 "Svět" means (world) in Czech language yâd means (thought, idea) in Persian.

 Our team is made of 3 friends.
-We are just a geeks who want to have fun and make learning new vocabulary more enjoyable.
-One of us is from Iran and the other two is from Czech Republic.
+We are just geeks who want to have fun and make learning new vocabulary more enjoyable.
+One of us is from Iran and the other two are from the Czech Republic.

 ## We have our own mascot and he have lots of buddies!